 Setup VPN for Transmission

 To use a VPN with Transmission, you need to have it running at the same time as Transmission.
-Use of a kill switch will ensure that Transmission doesn’t download anything except when the VPN is connected.
+The use of a kill switch will ensure that Transmission doesn’t download anything except when the VPN is connected.